l2beat/earl/.changeset/proud-queens-invite.md

 "earl": minor
 ---

-Add resetMockObject which resets all functions on mockObject
+Add mockObject.reset which resets all functions on MockObject